 You have the option to submit an already-completed application form if you obtained it ahead of time.
 Otherwise, you may fill out the application while you wait in the office.
 In certain cases, it may be possible to finish the entire application process in one visit, but only if the office is able to interview you on the same day.

-How to Check Your SNAP Application Status in Montana
+Checking Your SNAP Application Status in Montana

 After you apply for food stamps in Montana, you may wish to verify whether your form has been processed.
 If you applied online, you can check your food stamp application status by logging into your account.
 Otherwise, you may contact the DPHHS to inquire about your case.